-Are you ready for our spring garden ideas?
-After all, the days are getting longer, the temperature is getting warmer, and all around us, new life is beginning to emerge from its winter slumber.
+Are you ready for some spring garden ideas to welcome in the new season?
+The days are getting longer, the temperature warmer, and all around us, new life is beginning to emerge from its winter slumber.

-We've brought together all kinds of springtime styling tips, design ideas, and straightforward tasks, complete with advice from the experts, of course.
-So just keep reading, and discover all this season has to offer.
+You'll find all kinds of springtime styling tips, design ideas, and straightforward tasks in this guide, complete with advice from the experts, of course.

 Spring is the perfect time to refresh your patio or terrace to give it a smart new look.

 Start by giving it a good clean – you can find guides on how to clean garden furniture and how to clean a patio in our features.
-Marcus Eyles, Horticultural Director at Dobbies also suggests to take the opportunity to give the fence a fresh coat of stain for the new season.
+Marcus Eyles, Horticultural Director at Dobbies (opens in new tab), also suggests taking the opportunity to give your fence a fresh coat of stain for the new season.

-Once your space is feeling spick and span, why not treat yourself to some beautiful new garden furniture ideas?
-This set-up above is inspired by a natural Scandinavian vibe, and feels light, bright and airy – perfect for welcoming warmer weather.
+And, once your space is feeling spick and span, why not treat yourself to some beautiful new garden furniture ideas?
+This setup above is inspired by a natural Scandinavian vibe, and feels light, bright, and airy – perfect for welcoming warmer weather.

-As Fionnuala Johnston, Partner and Senior Designer at John Lewis says, 'this trend is effortless in style and the pared-back colour palette of neutral tones and light woods creates a calming space.'
+As Fionnuala Johnston, Partner and Senior Designer at John Lewis (opens in new tab) says, 'This trend is effortless in style and the pared-back color palette of neutral tones and light woods creates a calming space.'